SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Example: `%deleterolemenu 858117781375418389`

 - **%deletewarn** `<@member> <warn_id>`
-  - Info: **Moderator only.** Deletes a warning by the warning ID.
+  - Info: **Slash version available.
+Moderator only.** Deletes a warning by the warning ID.
 View the warnings of a member with `%warndetails`.
 Mention the Member or use Member ID.
   - Example: `%deletewarn @ExampleUser 123456`

 - **%doubles**